AI for Good Global Summit 2026 Speakers

 Hod Lipson is a professor and Chair of the Mechanical Engineering department at Columbia University in New York.
 He is a co-author of the award winning books “Driverless: Intelligent cars and the road ahead” and “Fabricated: The New World of 3D printing”.
 His work on self-aware and self-replicating robots, recently featured by the New York Times, challenges conventional views of robotics.
 Lipson directs the Creative Machines Lab, which pioneers new ways to make machines that create, and machines that are creative.
 For more information visit http://hodlipson.com.

-Shelly Levy-Tzedek is an associate professor and the director of the Cognition, Aging & Rehabilitation Laboratory at Ben Gurion University.
+Shelly Levy-Tzedek is a full professor and the director of the Cognition, Aging & Rehabilitation Laboratory at Ben-Gurion University.

 Prof. Levy-Tzedek completed her undergraduate studies, summa cum laude, at UC Berkeley, where she won the Bioengineering departmental citation medal.
 At the Massachusetts Institute of Technology (MIT), she completed her M.S. and her Ph.D. degrees as an MIT Presidential Fellow and a Howard Hughes Medical Institute fellow, in the Biomedical Engineering department.